Unbesteveable/utxo-live/README.md

 ## Instructions for experienced users
-* Create a folder `utxo-live` in a familiar location
+* Create a folder called `utxo-live` in a familiar location
 * Dump the utxo set `bitcoin-cli dumptxoutset <path to utxo-live>/xxxxxx.dat` where xxxxxxx is the block height (5 min)
 * Download `utxo-live.py` to the same folder and run it `python3 utxo-live.py` (20 min)